o0101/janus/README.md

 Our vision for Janus extends into realms yet unexplored.
 From file transfers, direct code collaboration, to integrating collaborative editors – the potential is limitless.
 Unaffiliated with GitHub, we nonetheless aspire to a future where Janus and GitHub are more closely intertwined, with dedicated API support to enhance this unique developer experience.

 Stay tuned for more updates as we continue to shape the future of GitHub collaboration with Janus! 🚀💻🌐

+### What is P2P ?

+P2P means point-to-point, and it indicates a direct connection between parties, that avoids going through any intermediate servers like a regular centralized chat service.
+In Janus, P2P is enabled by WebRTC data channels.
+While there are some edge cases that go through servers that help to route the traffic, in most cases P2P via WebRTC is a direct message channel between the two parties.
+It's also worth remembering that WebRTC is encrypted and secure.

 ### Project Structure: